harounchebbi/hackupc-getting-started/README.md

-# 🐝 HackUPC welcome starting kit.
+# 🐝 HackUPC: Getting Started Guidelines

 Weather if you are a first time hacker or a veteran, we encourage you to review this guideline.
 It will give you a great perspective for getting the most out of your hackathon in HackUPC!